 I chose to pursue these interests in a Bachelors at the University of Sussex and studied Art History and Anthropology.
 The concept of visual language shaping our understanding of who we are and where we come from, is fascinating to me.
 The plurality and diversity of societies and how identities are layered, is a never-ending study.
 In my professional life, however, I always came back to working with technology, gaining experience with companies such as IBM in Brighton and Wessendorf Software & Consulting GmbH in Berlin.

 I later chose to explore my Swedish heritage and pursue a Masters education in the Digital Conservation of Cultural Heritage at the University of Göteborg.
 Here I was able to bring numerous interests together in one project, combining my interests in Second World War history, story telling and technology in an augmented reality app about Stolpersteine.
-I made many prototypes of this app throughout my studies, beginning in 2018.
+I made many prototypes of this app throughout my studies, beginning in 2018 and continue to work on them, as I search for partners to help bring this project to life.

 “To be kept alive, intangible cultural heritage must be relevant to its community, continuously recreated and transmitted from one generation to another”UNESCO